Definition of a Graf in Journalism, and Other Common Terms

 Graf (AKA, the Paragraph)

 Those new to the world of journalism will soon learn that the word "graf," which to the uneducated ear sounds like a mistake (i.e., gaff ) is, in newsroom parlance, the industry term for a paragraph.
-The term graf is usually tossed around by editors and is either written in the margins of a pending story or it can be used verbally.
+The term graf is usually tossed around by editors and is either written in the margins of a pending story, or it can be used verbally.

+Graf is part of a general editorial shorthand that editors at newspapers, magazines, and other written publications use very often.
 For example, an editor (whether a newsroom editor or not) might tell you to fix your first graf.
 Or, an editor might write the word graf on the pages of a story you're writing to reference a paragraph he or she wants you to work on.

 Although the word is used in abundance, because the term is slang, it is not a word that would be used in a sentence.
 It would, most often, appear on the draft of a story.